addiscent/vagrant-ruby-rails/README.md

 ### Requirements For Installation

 You must have at least 1GB of available (free) memory on your computer.
-Before beginning installation, you must already have the following installed and properly configured:
+Before beginning installation, you must already have the following installed and properly configured :

 1. _Vagrant_